 After that use Google intuitive search.
 So go to google.com and type the whole or partial keywords that you want to be found for in the search bar without pressing the search button.
 See if there are any relevant keywords in the dropdown that appear below.
 Do that a few times and put any relevant keywords in your list.

 The next step is to actually search for the keyword on Google and see if the “people also ask” section has any relevant questions that you might want to include and answer when creating your web page.
 Put all the relevant questions in your word or google docs document.
 Then scroll down to the bottom of the page to the “related searches”.
 See if there is anything of use there that you can put in your keyword list.
 Do this process for several keywords but don’t spend hours upon hours with this.
 Be thorough but also efficient and move on once you feel like you have enough.

 When doing keyword research for a client we ask them to provide us with 15-20 keywords that they want to rank for.
 The reason we do this is to get an understanding of what the client wants and to ensure we align the keyword research with the client’s goals.
-Doing SEO for someone is all about clear communication and cooperation so it is important to understand what it is the client wants in order to give them a great experience and solve their problems.
+Doing SEO for someone is all about clear communication and cooperation so it is important to understand what it is the client wants.
+This increases the likelihood of giving them a great experience and solving their problems.

 Find 3-5 Competitors

 Google the service or product you want to rank for and select the top 3-5 competitors from the search results.
 The success they have had in SEO will determine how you should do your SEO.
 When it comes to selecting competitors, choose the ones that you actually compete with and be realistic about it.
 For example, if you just started selling hats and caps don’t use New Era as a competitor.
 Use someone that is more within your range and then work your way up to bigger competitors.